Public Outreach:

 TRIAD + ADAPTIVE SAMPLING & ANALYSIS (ASAP) TRAINING

-A total of 26 attendees from U.S. DOE – PPPO, U.S. DOE – PGDP, U.S. EPA – Region IV, Paducah Remediation Services, Inc. – PGDP, the Kentucky Environmental Protection Cabinet – Federal Facilities Unit, Performance Results Corporation -Paducah, the KY.
-Cabinet for Health Services – Radiation Environmental Monitoring Lab, UK-Kentucky Transportation Center, and UK-Kentucky Geological Survey attended two-day hands-on TRIAD and ASAP training course at the Kentucky Geological Survey core facility.
+A total of 26 attendees from U.S. DOE –PPPO, U.S. DOE –PGDP, U.S. EPA –Region IV, Paducah Remediation Services, the Kentucky Environmental Protection Cabinet –Federal Facilities Unit, Performance Results Corporation, the Kentucky Cabinet for Health Services –Radiation Environmental Monitoring Laboratory, UK-Kentucky Transportation Center, and UK-Kentucky Geological Survey attended two-day hands-on TRIAD and ASAP training course at the Kentucky Geological Survey core facility.

 TRIAD Resource Center website: